 Following the Paris Agreement and its ratification in Canada, the Government of Canada pledged to cut its emissions by 30% from 2005 levels by 2030.
 Further, on December 9, 2016, the Government of Canada released the Pan-Canadian Framework on Clean Growth and Climate Change (the "Framework").
 The Framework provided for a carbon-pricing strategy, with a carbon tax starting at CAD 10/tonne, increasing annually until it reaches CAD 50/tonne in 2022.
+On December 11, 2020, however, the federal Government announced its intention to continue the annual price increases beyond 2022, such that, commencing in 2023, the benchmark price per tonne of CO2e will increase by CAD 15 per year until it reaches CAD 170/tonne of CO2e in 2030.
+Starting April 1, 2021, the minimum price permissible under the GGPPA is CAD 40/tonne of CO2e.

 The 2018 federal Greenhouse Gas Pollution Pricing Act (GGPPA) establishes the federal carbon price on GHG emissions applicable as of January 2019.
 The GGPPA reinforces the approach taken in the Framework and is only intended to serve as a regulatory carbon pricing "backstop" to any province or territory that have not otherwise implemented a compliant provincial or territorial pricing regime.